A quick investor guide to VCTs

 Asset Diversification

-Risks to VCT Investment
+Risks of VCT Investment

 While VCTs offer the potential for high returns and portfolio diversification, they are not suitable for everyone, and investors should consider risk factors including:

-Higher Risk
+Investment Risk

 Liquidity